JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Open report from Qodana Cloud

-Using the plugin functionality, you can:
+Using your IDE, you can:

 * [Log in to Qodana Cloud](#Log+in+to+Qodana+Cloud)
 * [Link your project with Qodana Cloud](#Link+project+with+Qodana+Cloud)